Gluten Free Pizza

 Put the mozzarella cheese and butter in a pan to heat on stove (or in dish to melt in microwave 1 -2 minutes) heat until cheese is completely melted.
 Stir the butter and cheese until combined then add the egg and use a hand mixer to completely blend.

 Add in the almond flour and salt and beat with the hand mixer until it is fully combined and looks like a dough.
 At point you should have a sticky dough that can be formed into a ball.
 While you get the toppings prepared, put the dough in the freezer to set.
+Alternatively, you can place it between two sheets of parchment paper and roll out the dough into the size you want and place it on the pizza stone and start pre-baking it.

 Chop up your toppings, veggies and whatever else you are putting on it.